Reviewed by

 4. Private Limited Companies

-Private limited companies are separate legal entities from their owners.
+Businesses that have completed the incorporation of a private limited company are recognized as separate legal entities from their owners.
 They must provide incorporation certificates, company PAN cards, and proof of registered office address to apply for the IEC.
 This type is preferred by medium to large enterprises requiring limited liability and formal corporate governance.

 5. Public Limited Companies